-Do More with Less, Explore Alternative Sources Plus More Conservation
+Do More with Less, Explore Alternative Sources, Conserve More

-- During the drought from 2012 to 2016, the Governor imposed emergency mandatory conservation measures, now codified, that water districts had to meet.
+• During the 2012–2016 drought, Governor Edmund G. Brown Jr. imposed emergency mandatory conservation measures, now codified, that water districts have met.

-- Subsequent legislation was passed requiring water districts to develop long-term mandatory conservation and drought plans.
+• Legislation passed subsequently in 2018 requires water districts to develop long-term mandatory conservation and drought plans by 2023.

-The emergency order was lifted, although many of the conservation measures were later adopted into regulation.
-In 2018, the Legislature passed and the Governor signed two bills, SB 606 (Hertzberg; D-Van Nuys; Chapter 14) and AB 1668 (Friedman; D-Glendale; Chapter 15), to establish long-term improvements in water conservation and drought planning to adapt to a drier climate.
+The emergency order was lifted in 2017 except for Fresno, Kings, Tulare, and Tuolumne counties, although many of the conservation measures were adopted by executive order in late 2017.
+In 2018, the Legislature passed, and Governor Brown signed two bills, SB 606 (Hertzberg; D-Van Nuys; Chapter 14) and AB 1668 (Friedman; D-Glendale; Chapter 15), to establish long-term improvements in water conservation and drought planning to adapt to a drier climate.

 The new laws impose water use efficiency standards, data collection, monitoring requirements, enforcement guidelines, and penalties for urban and agricultural conservation plans developed by water districts.
 There was initial confusion regarding a 55 gallons per person, per day standard for indoor water use.
-That number was taken out of context by the media, and was meant only as guidance for water districts’ planning purposes.
-The recently enacted laws do not establish restrictions for individual water customers, but rather, will determine the overall water budgets that water agencies develop to meet conservation targets.
+That number was taken out of context by the media and was meant only as guidance for water districts’ planning purposes.
+The recently adopted conservation regulations do not establish restrictions for individual water customers.
+The regulations are intended as guidance for water districts to use in developing their conservation targets.

 Alternative Sources of Water

-California’s history of cyclical droughts and long-term water shortages also has led to innovative strategies to save and reuse water as much as possible.
-Water flushed down drains or toilets once considered waste is now being cleaned and recycled for reuse.
-After studying projects undertaken by water-scarce countries, local water agencies are beginning to look at advanced treatment of wastewater as a possible source of drinking water.
+• Recycling Wastewater.
+California’s history of cyclical droughts and long-term water shortages has also led to innovative strategies to save and reuse water as much as possible.
+Water flushed down drains or toilets—once considered waste—is now being cleaned and recycled for reuse.
+After studying projects undertaken by water-scarce countries such as Israel and Australia, local water agencies are beginning to look at advanced treatment of wastewater as a possible source of drinking water.